-The vision of the Arkansas Department of Correction is to be an elite correctional organization dedicated to public service through ethical, innovative and professional leadership at all levels delivering superior services to the citizens of Arkansas.
+The vision of the Arkansas Department of Correction is to be an honorable and professional organization through ethical and innovative leadership at all levels, providing cost efficient, superior correctional services that return productive people to the community.

 EEO Statement

 In keeping with its mission, the Department of Correction desires to employ individuals who are dependable and sincerely interested in serving the mission of the department.
 The ADC seeks employees who can handle these important matters in a professional manner.